Should You Buy Combat Boots for Everyday Use?

 Advantages of Combat Boots

-With the modern military expanding and increasingly remaining present at home in garrison environments, companies have also started to create much more comfortable footwear options that retain the same durability and weather resistance found in boots from decades past.
+As the modern military expands and remains more present at home in garrison environments, companies have begun creating more comfortable footwear options that retain the same durability and weather resistance as boots from decades past.
 With millions of soldiers clamoring for inexpensive and comfortable options that still meet strict regulations, modern boots have become stylish and enjoyable to wear daily.

 Disadvantages of Combat Boots

 Soldier footwear may not be the best option for everyone seeking a durable pair of work or hiking boots.
-While current regulations increasingly permit more flexible designs and allow for better comfort options, many civilian offerings can provide superior comfort through alternative materials and different measurements than the military's strict requirements.
+While current regulations increasingly permit more flexible designs and offer better comfort options, many civilian offerings can provide superior comfort through alternative materials and measurements that differ from the military's strict requirements.

-For example, combat boots must reach relatively high above the ankle to provide better support and uniform compatibility, but civilian hiking boots and shoes have no such requirements.
-Military options are often worse for heat dissipation and comfort without having a pair of long pants or long socks to prevent direct skin contact.
+For example, combat boots must reach well above the ankle to provide better support and uniform compatibility, whereas civilian hiking boots and shoes have no such requirements.
+Military options often have worse heat dissipation and comfort, especially without a pair of long pants or long socks to prevent direct skin contact.
 Plus, high-end civilian options may be just as durable as military-style boots, although they are often priced higher for the same level of durability and weather resistance.

 Conclusion

-Make sure to read up on reviews and opinions of any pair of boots you wish to try and look around for reviews from individuals who have worn many different pairs of boots in their lifetimes.
-It would be best if you always went to a physical store to try different sizes and options, as some manufacturers can size their footwear as many as two sizes above or below what you might expect.
+Make sure to read reviews and opinions on any pair of boots you wish to try, and look for reviews from people who have worn many pairs over their lifetime.
+It would be best to always go to a physical store to try different sizes and options, as some manufacturers may size their footwear up to two sizes above or below what you might expect.
 However, combat boots may be just what you need for durable, comfortable, inexpensive footwear.

 If you are like me, you might have a few military-issued combat boots lying around.
 You might want to change the insoles to make them more comfortable and continue using them.
 Just remember to break them in if you haven't done so already.
 How about jumping in the shower with them and then going for a 12-mile foot march with a 35 lb pack to remember the old days?